Charles Malcolm William Erwood

 Charles’ academic grades would indicate that he was an able student, taking an A-Grade in Science and B’s across the board in other subjects.

 Winchester Training College documents note that Charles retained his forebears’ penchant for racket sports as he became part of the college tennis team.
 His name doesn’t appear in any of the football teams and the only other specific reference to him is that on a College Sports Day he was placed third in the Slow Bicycle Race.
-It is difficult to tell whether that speaks of sports prowess or not.
+It is difficult to tell whether a low placing represents success or failure.

 With his studies successfully completed and professional qualification attained, Charles returned home in 1910 and, it is thought, took up teaching for a short time near the family home before securing a teaching post at the Parochial Boys School, Macaulay Road, Clapham.